mholt/curl-to-go/README.md

 curl-to-Go is a tool to instantly convert [curl](http://curl.haxx.se) commands to Go code in the browser.
 It does *not* guarantee high-fidelity conversions, but it's good enough for most API docs that have curl samples.

+This is a sister tool to [JSON-to-Go](https://mholt.github.io/json-to-go), which converts JSON to a Go struct type definition.

+### Try it

-**[Check it out!](https://mholt.github.io/curl-to-json)** It works inside your browser.
+**[Check it out!](https://mholt.github.io/curl-to-go)** It works inside your browser.
 Just give the code a once-over since it will need you to flush out some parts like error handling.

-This is a sister tool to [JSON-to-Go](https://mholt.github.io/json-to-go), which converts JSON to a Go struct type definition.

 ### FAQ